Legal Assistant/Office Manager Position

 Summer Associates/Law Students

-Each year, the firm selects a small number of highly qualified law students (or recent pre-clerkship graduates) to work on Supreme Court, appellate, and constitutional litigation.
+Each year, the firm selects two highly qualified law students (or recent pre-clerkship graduates) to work on Supreme Court, appellate, and constitutional litigation.
 We seek top students with exceptional writing ability, the capacity to think creatively about the law, and a real passion for advocacy in the public interest.
 We will consider applications from exceptional 1Ls but we generally prefer either 2Ls or 3Ls seeking a position between law school graduation and the start of a judicial clerkship.

 Summer associates at Gupta Wessler are given an unparalleled opportunity to take responsibility for challenging legal research and writing projects that directly contribute to public-interest advocacy at the highest levels.
 They work on briefs filed in the U.S. Supreme Court and other appellate courts on issues of first impression, analyze cutting-edge law and policy issues, and work with lawyers on a range of substantive matters.
 We vow never to occupy our students with the busywork assignments typical of large firms.
 We strive to ensure that each student leaves the firm with high-quality writing samples for use in applications for judicial clerkships, public interest fellowships, and other competitive positions.
 To the extent possible, we try to expose students to a range of activities, such as moot courts, strategy sessions, client meetings, and oral arguments.

-We encourage multiple writing samples (legal or nonlegal) that reflect a student’s most challenging work so far.
-We prefer not to see only cookie-cutter assignments for first-year legal writing courses.
-Scholarly papers are welcome (including college papers), but we prefer to see at least one in-depth advocacy piece or legal memorandum.
+Guidance on writing samples: We encourage multiple writing samples (legal or nonlegal) that reflect a student’s most challenging work so far–not just cookie-cutter assignments for first-year legal writing courses.
+Scholarly papers are welcome (including college papers), but we prefer to also see at least one in-depth advocacy piece or legal memorandum.
 We also like to see non-legal writing that reveals a student’s general interests and writing ability.
 We prefer whole documents to excerpts.
 Samples that have been edited or commented upon by others are perfectly fine so long as that fact is noted.
 To facilitate blind review, each writing sample should be submitted as a separate PDF file, omitting the applicant’s identifying information (such as name and law school).

 * * *

 Our 2016 summer associates were Michael Zuckerman (Harvard Law School ’17) and Brian Highsmith (Yale Law School ’17).
-After graduating, Michael will clerk for Judge Karen Nelson Moore of the U.S. Court of Appeals for the Sixth Circuit, and Brian will work as a Skadden Fellow at the National Consumer Law Center.
+Michael is currently the President of the Harvard Law Review and will clerk for Judge Karen Nelson Moore of the U.S. Court of Appeals for the Sixth Circuit.
+Brian will work as a Skadden Fellow at the National Consumer Law Center.

 Our 2015 summer associates were Lina Khan (Yale Law School ’17) and Jaclyn Harris (Yale Law School ’16).
-After graduating, Lina will clerk for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
+Lina will clerk for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit and Jaclyn will pursue a YLS Public Interest Fellowship with the Oakland City Attorneys’s Office working on affirmative litigation.

-Our 2014 summer associates were Daniel Townsend (Yale Law School ’15) and Rachel F. Homer (Harvard Law School ’15).
-Danny clerked for Judge Marsha Berzon on the U.S. Court of Appeals for the Ninth Circuit and will clerk for Judge Jeffrey Meyer of the U.S. District Court for the District of Connecticut.
-Rachel is currently clerking for Judge Diane Wood on the U.S. Court of Appeals for the Seventh Circuit.
+Our 2014 summer associates were Daniel Wilf-Townsend (Yale Law School ’15) and Rachel F. Homer (Harvard Law School ’15).
+Danny clerked for Judge Marsha Berzon on the U.S. Court of Appeals for the Ninth Circuit, is currently clerking for Judge Jeffrey Meyer of the U.S. District Court for the District of Connecticut, and will rejoin the firm as our 2017-2018 Fellow in Appellate & Constitutional Litigation.
+Rachel clerked for Judge Diane Wood on the U.S. Court of Appeals for the Seventh Circuit and is currently clerking on the U.S. District Court for the District of Columbia.

-The firm also occasionally hires law students based in Washington, DC during the academic year.
-Previous term-time interns include Bradley Girard (Georgetown Law ’14), currently a litigation fellow at Americans United for Separation of Church and State who will clerk next year for Judge Martha Craig Daughtrey of the U.S. Court of Appeals for the Sixth Circuit, and Shelby Leighton (Georgetown Law ’14), currently the Supreme Court Assistance Project at Public Citizen Litigation Group who will clerk for Judge Kermit Lipez of the U.S. Court of Appeals for the First Circuit.
+The firm also occasionally hires law students based in Washington during the academic year.
+Previous term-time interns include Bradley Girard (Georgetown Law ’14), currently a litigation fellow at Americans United for Separation of Church and State who will clerk next year for Judge Martha Craig Daughtrey of the U.S. Court of Appeals for the Sixth Circuit, and Shelby Leighton (Georgetown Law ’14), who was the Supreme Court Assistance Project at Public Citizen Litigation Group and is currently clerking for Judge Kermit Lipez of the U.S. Court of Appeals for the First Circuit.

 Past Summer Associate Experiences